BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 ---
-title: "How to Panel data python – An easy introduction - DSPYT"
+title: "How to Panel data python – An easy introduction"
 date: "May 5, 2022"
 excerpt: "We are introducing the concept of a panel data and illustrate the example of panel data with python on the WHO births data set."
 cover_image: "/images/posts/panel/paneldata.webp"